ivillamadrid/FloodMapping/docs/source/concluding.rst

   :width: 400
   :alt: All layers

-All the involved layers within a Decission Support System (by ICEYE)
+All the involved layers within a Decission Support System to monitor flood inundation, and short term evolution (by ICEYE.com).

 Remote Sensing Mapping vs Numerical Modelling